• Sign In

 People entering England from seven Greek islands will have to self-isolate for 14 days

-from 04:00 BST on Wednesday.
 It marks the introduction of ''regional travel corridors'' -

 where different quarantine rules may apply to the mainland and islands of the same